 Saint Nicholas is said to be just about everyone’s saint.
 Nicholas has been chosen as the special protector or guardian of people, cities, churches, and even countries.

-Patron of Russia; Lorraine von Rosenheim in Bavaria (Germany); Amsterdam; Canton and City of Friborg in Switzerland; Bari, Meran and Lagonegro near Potenza, Kingdom of Naples and Sicily in Italy; Norway (with Saint Olaf); Alicante in Spain; Spetses in Greece and New York.
+Patron of Russia; Lorraine von Rosenheim in Bavaria (Germany); Amsterdam; Canton and City of Friborg in Switzerland; Bari, Meran/ Merano and Lagonegro near Potenza, Kingdom of Naples and Sicily in Italy; Norway (with Saint Olaf); Alicante in Spain; Spetses in Greece and New York.

 Second Patron of the Diocese of Lausanne-Geneva-Fribourg and the Diocese of Bari-Bitonto.